Red Panda Conservation Breeding

 At the beginning of the project in 1990, the Park had one male (Basant) and three female red pandas (Amita, Chanda & Divya) of wild origin in stock.
 One male 'Oscar' was brought from Rotterdam Zoo on 1st April 1993 to augment the existing populations of 4 Red Pandas in the Park.
 The first successful (planned) breeding of the Red Panda occurred on 20.06.1994 when two cubs "Ekta" and "Friend" were born to 'Basant' and 'Amita'.

 The population at the park was further augmented by the acquisition of red pandas from foreign zoos.
-Two males and 1 female namely 'Hari', 'Gora', and 'Indira' from Rotterdam, Koln, and Madrid respectively, arrived in Darjeeling on November 10, 1994, with the purpose of introducing new blood.
+Two males and 1 female namely 'Hari', ,Gora', and 'Indira' from Rotterdam, Koln, and Madrid respectively, arrived in Darjeeling on November 10, 1994, with the purpose of introducing new blood.
 Two more red pandas, one male and one female, namely 'Omin' and 'Vicky', from Rotterdam and Antwerp respectively were acquired on 25.12.1996 to continue the conservation breeding programme.

 The ultimate objective of a conservation breeding project is the reintroduction or augmentation of the species in its wild habitat.
 Therefore in 2003 when the Park had a stable genetically healthy population of 21 red pandas, the Park released captive-bred red pandas into the wild habitat of Singalila National Park.

-In 2007, Darjeeling Zoo was designated as the Coordinating Zoo for the conservation breeding of red pandas by the Central Zoo Authority, Himalayan zoological park, Sikkim was designated as the participating zoo.
 In 2007 and 2008 two wild-caught males and one female were acquired from the Auckland Zoo, in 2010 one female was again acquired from Auckland Zoo to increase the breeding potential and increase genetic variability of the existing captive population.

 In 2012, a Red Panda census was carried out in Singalila National Park and Neora Valley National Park to assess their numbers in the wild through direct sighting and genetic analysis through fecal samples.
 31 red pandas were directly sighted in both the national parks.
 Through genetic analysis, Singalila National Park had at least 38 (17:4:17) red pandas and Neora Valley National Park had at least 32 (12:13:7) red pandas.
 Along with the population assessment of the wild habitats, GIS mapping of both National Parks and threat analysis was also conducted.